htutarkar67/ICT111-WatchMate-MVP/docs/weekly-logbook.md

 ### What We Completed Today

--  Reviewed Lab 04 requirements and user stories.
+-  Analyzed Lab 04 requirements and user stories.
 -  Defined the product concept for **WatchMate: AI Movie Recommendation System**.
 -  Identified the target users, problem statement, and core value proposition.
 -  Defined the MVP feature list using the MoSCoW prioritization method.